swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 	def t_to_z(self, args):
 		...

-In this case, your functions will only query the 'name' field but you could query other keys too.
-You will pass a list of all the keys you'll reference in any of the functions.
+You also need to pass a list of the keys you reference in any of the functions.
+In this case, your functions are only querying the 'name' field but if you were querying other keys too, you would include them.

 .. code-block:: python

 	keys = ['name']

-To communicate all this to your VMC view, you will write a get_column_criteria() method that should look something like this:
+To communicate all this to your VMC view, you need to write a get_column_criteria() method that should look something like this:

 .. code-block:: python